 Iowa State University (B.S.
 Fisheries and Wildlife Biology with minors in Botany and Journalism & Mass Communications, 1989).

-University of Mississippi Teaching:
+University of Mississippi Teaching and Advising:

 BISC 164 Honors Recitation I

 BISC 165 Honors Recitation II

 BISC 207 Human Anatomy and Physiology II